tultstc/HumanActivityRecognition/README.md

 ### Camera Allocation

-To efficiently manage image processing from multiple cameras, STC-VideoAnalysis configures multiple worker nodes.
+To efficiently manage image processing from multiple cameras, STC-VideoAnalysisHAR configures multiple worker nodes.
 These nodes distribute the processing workload, enhancing system efficiency.
 Each worker extracts camera images from Redis for processing, ensuring system stability and scalability.

 ## API Documentation